Diversity and Sparsity: A New Perspective on Index Tracking: Experiments

 {Baseline} is hyper-parameter free. {Ridge} has one hyper-parameter which controls the weight of $\ell_2$ norm. {Sector} has two hyper-parameters: $\lambda_1$ and $\lambda_2$. {Cluster} has four hyper-parameters: $\sigma$, $K$, $\lambda_1$ and $\lambda_2$ but we have set $\sigma$ and $K$ heuristically.
 For those methods that have hyper-parameters, we run extensive grid search to find the best hyper-parameter(s) on the training data.
-The full experiment is run on a $200$ CPU HPC cluster at a total cost of around $4000$ CPU hours.